Criminal Justice, BS

 Program Requirements

 The Criminal Justice major requires a minimum of 45 semester hours, 27 semester hours of which must be at the upper-division level.
 Supporting courses related to essential skills totaling 3 hours are also required.
-Criminal Justice majors are encouraged to take MATH 1442 Statistics for Life (4 sch) to satisfy the Mathematics Core Curriculum Program requirement.
-Students who do not take MATH 1442 Statistics for Life (4 sch) in the Core Curriculum will be required to do so to fulfill the supporting coursework requirement for majors.
+The Criminal Justice degree requires knowledge of basic statistical theories and applications.
+This requirement is fulfilled by the successful completion of MATH 1442 or MATH 1342, or transfer courses with MATH, MAT, STAT, STA, SOCI, SOC, PSYC, and PSY prefixes AND a course title that includes Statistics, Quantitative Reasoning and/or Social Science Methods.
+Criminal Justice majors are encouraged to take MATH 1442 Statistics for life (4 sch) to satisfy the Mathematics Core Curriculum Program requirement.
+Students who do not take MATH 1442 Statistics for Life (4 sch) in the Core Curriculum will be required to take MATH 1442 or equivalent to fulfill the supporting coursework requirement for majors.
 The College of Liberal Arts also requires students in Criminal Justice to take at least 6 hours of a second language.

 Students seeking the Bachelor of Science in Criminal Justice are expected to develop a breadth of knowledge of the component parts of the criminal justice system.
 Through their choice of disciplinary electives, students may concentrate on Criminal Justice subfields or broadly explore the discipline and its career options.
 Students should select a majority of their upper-division elective hours from disciplines which support their choice of specialization.